hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/gui/__init__.md

 3. **Comprehensive Coverage (where possible):**  The tests now include checks for valid data types and the existence of expected data (like 'author' in `__details__`).

-4. **Example of Testing a Variable (MODE):**  Demonstrates how to test a global variable, though in a real-world scenario, this might be better integrated into a larger testing suite.
+4. **Example of Testing a Variable (MODE):**  DemonStartes how to test a global variable, though in a real-world scenario, this might be better integrated into a larger testing suite.
 Consider the possibility that `MODE` is an important configuration value.

 **How to Use and Extend:**